 The two of us misted up a bit talking about how proud we are of our college-aged children, and how we treasure them not for their accomplishments but for who they are as people.

 Reading the list with my son in mind, a few qualities popped out at me: friendly, empathic, athletic, humble.
-I asked a few other colleagues with college students to contribute words for a CollegiateParent list and they quickly obliged.
+I asked other friends with college students to contribute words for a CollegiateParent list and they quickly obliged.

 Kelsey: My parents instilled in me to never give up and to strive to be the best I can be at whatever I tackle.
 They would say I was the most determined individual they knew and that they were so proud of me.
 If I ever failed or was disappointed in myself for underperforming, they said I would always figure out a way to succeed the second time around.